francescoblefari/SisDis-frontend/README.md

 # Progetto

-To run this project in local make ensure you have nodejs and @angular/cli installed, than:
+To run this project in local make ensure you have nodejs and @angular/cli installed,

+to install nodejs:
+- seach it on google

+for install angular/cli you make:
+- npm install @angular/cli

+than, in the project folder do:
 - npm install
 - ng serve -o